Skip to main contentSkip to log on

 What does the fund invest in?

-The fund invests in similar amounts of income assets (cash and cash equivalents and fixed interest) and growth assets (equities, listed property and listed infrastructue).
+The fund invests in similar amounts of income assets (cash and cash equivalents and fixed interest) and growth assets (Australasian equities and International equities).
 The fund may also invest in alternative assets.

-This chart shows the mix of assets that the fund generally intends to invest in.
+This graph shows the mix of assets that the fund generally intends to invest in.

 Income assets: